access

 This command is used to get or set access policies for functional traffic exchanged with the appliance itself (and not routed via).
 To configure access policies for routed traffic via the appliance see the command firewall.

-If no web access entry is defined, all networks located behind all interfaces, except the external interface, are allowed to access the Web with a QoS of 100% (of the value defined with the qos command).
+If no web access entry is defined, all networks located behind all interfaces, except the external interface, are allowed to access the Web with a QoS of 100%.
 If at least one web access entry is defined, only explicitly defined networks are allowed to use the appliance as a forwarding proxy via the specified network interface.
 In case where the transparent mode is activated (see the command mode), the appliance will act as a transparent forwarding proxy only for defined transparent networks.
 Use the command transparent to define transparent networks.

 The <qos%> is defined for all IPs belonging to a Web access network.
 The effective <qos%> for a given IP depends on the number of concurrent traffic exchanged from that network.
 An automatic scheduling system manages concurrent traffic to equitably share the bandwidth allocated to a given network.
 In a concurrent environment the <qos%> limit may be surpassed when the load of other networks is under their <qos%> limits.
 This mechanism is called borrowing.
 The borrowing could be activated or deactivated.
 See the command qos for further information on the borrowing mechanism.
 Please note that there is no obligation to have a total of 100% even if this is a recommended configuration.

-The second usage form configures access policies for administrators using ssh or the Web administration GUI.
+The second [2] usage form configures access policies for administrators using ssh or the Web administration GUI.
 Only networks defined with this command are allowed to remotely administrate the system via the specified network interface (see the command admin).
-The system’s administration IP address can be the internal, external or the auxiliary IP address according to the administration topology defined with the command admin.
-When the VLAN mode is activated (see the command mode), the internal administration IP address is the IP address associated to the admin 802.1q pseudo device (see the command vlan).
+The system’s administration IP address can be the internal, external or the auxiliary IP address according to the administration topology defined with the admin topology command usage form.
+When the vlan mode is activated (see the command mode), the internal administration IP address is the IP address associated to the admin 802.1q pseudo device (see the command vlan).

 The third [3] usage form configures access policies for monitoring (management) servers using the SNMP protocol.
 Only SNMP managers defined with this command are allowed to access the appliance via the specified network interface.
 If no management access policy is defined, SNMP accesses are not allowed.